• Skip to main content

 Consistency is key:

-• The website will be uniform in appearance at all times.
+• The website will be uniform in appearance at all times

 Usability

-A person of average technical ability must be able to navigate your website easily which means eliminating question marks in the minds of the users.
+Visitors must be able to navigate your website easily which means eliminating question marks in the minds of the users.

 Here’s a good definition of usability: